juliennyambal/docker-hadoop/README.md

 When you're logged into the *namenode*, simply use the `hadoop dfs ...` command to interact with the HDFS cluster.
+E.g.

-E.g. listing the contents of the root of the file system: `hdfs dfs -ls /`
+- Listing the contents of the root of the file system: `hdfs dfs -ls /`
+- Upload files or folders in a directory in hdfs: `hdfs dfs -put <localsrc> ... <HDFS_dest_Path>`, explicitely `hdfs dfs -put file.ext /user/hadoop/`

 ### Remote access